ManticoreGamesInc/platform-documentation/src/tutorials/art/audio_reference.md

 - Retro
 - SciFi

-**Instruments** - Musical instruments that you can use to script/import your own music into CORE
+**Instruments** - Musical instruments that you can use to script/import your own music into Core

 **Music** - This is where you can find all of the music.
 More details on music below in the Music section of this doc